 - Cool Car: What you want to make.
 Or Cool Bike, Cool Trike, Cool Hovercraft (Full of Eels optional) ...

-- Divided States of America: Texas, Oklahoma, and Louisiana break off.
-A second Civil War erupts; it ends when the Texans go nuclear.
+- Divided States of America: Texas, Oklahoma, and Louisiana break off, and Utah becomes the Deseret Autonomous Region.
+A second Civil War erupts; ending when the Texans hit US forces with a nuke.
 Quebec also makes a break from Canada.

 - Everything Is Big in Texas: Relatively well-off, considering the USA isn't too forgiving, and Louisiana and Oklahoma aren't all that friendly either.
 To be expected, given that Steve Jackson is based in Austin.